-Some autoimmune diseases have symptoms which come and go, flare up and then die down while others have persistent symptoms.
+Some autoimmune diseases have symptoms that come and go, flare-up, and then die down while others have persistent symptoms.
 Autoimmune disease can affect almost any part of the body including the heart, brain, nerves, muscles, skin, eyes, joints, lungs, kidneys, glands, the digestive tract, and blood vessels.

 What Causes Autoimmune Disease

 The function of your body’s immune system is to protect the body against disease and infection.
 When the immune system is healthy it will recognize organisms like bacteria and viruses and attack them.
 However, when the immune system misidentifies healthy tissues as being foreign, it goes on the attack and destroys them as well.